cockroachdb/docs/v2.2/kubernetes-performance.md

 `hostNetwork: true` tells Kubernetes to put the pods in the host machine's network namespace, using its IP address, hostname, and entire networking stack.
 The `dnsPolicy: ClusterFirstWithHostNet` line tells Kubernetes to configure the pods to still be able to use the cluster's DNS infrastructure for service discovery.

-This won't work miracles, so use it with caution.
+This will not work miracles, so use it with caution.
 In our testing, it pretty reliably gives about a 6% improvement in database throughput when running [our `kv` load generator](https://hub.docker.com/r/cockroachdb/loadgen-kv/) against a 3-node cluster on GKE.

 ### Running in a DaemonSet